 Import from Custom Query

-This option allows you to write your own QuickBooks Custom Query and have more flexibility to manipulate your data.
+This option lets you write your own QuickBooks Custom Query and gain greater flexibility to manipulate your data.

 ℹ️ See QuickBooks Custom Query to learn more!